hypertidy/contourPolys/README.md

 The *very* primitive `fcontour` function will provide the equivalent of the data set produced and plotted by filled.contour.

-First, try to use `stat_contour`, it doesn't work because `contourLines` is not producing closed regions.
+First, try to use `stat_contour`, it doesn't work because `contourLines` is not producing closed regions, and worse the polygon drawing is not respecting holes that are filled by other smaller polygons.

 ``` r
 ## from https://twitter.com/BrodieGaslam/status/988601419270971392